symbol/symbol-docs/source/guides/transaction/asking-for-mosaics-with-aggregate-bonded-transaction.rst

     Asking for mosaics with an aggregate bonded transaction

 Alice wants to ask Bob for 20 XEM.
-Set up Alice and Bob accounts.
+Set up both Alice's and Bob's accounts.

 .. example-code::